HeretoServeApps/here-to-serve-community-platform/README.md

 #### Installing Requirements

-Make sure that you are in the here-to-serve base directory.
+Make sure that you are in the here-to-serve/app directory.
 Another way to check is that when you type ls into terminal, you should see a file called requirements.txt:

 ```
 $ pip install -r requirements.txt
 ```

-This will install all current requirements for the project.
+This will install all current requirements for the project's backend.

 ## Setting Up: Frontend
 First install ```yarn```. ```yarn``` is a nice package for dependency management.
 For instructions